Himanshu04082/travel-data-analysis-dashboard/README.md

 ## 📊 Project Overview

-This project focuses on analyzing travel data to uncover insights related to pricing trends, destination popularity, customer sentiment, and seasonal patterns.
+🚀 Built an interactive Excel dashboard project focuses on analyzing travel data to uncover insights related to pricing trends, destination popularity, customer sentiment, and seasonal patterns.
 The dashboard is built using Microsoft Excel with interactive features for better decision-making.

 ---